not-things VCV Rack modules

 property required type description

-and no if array with 2 ifs Checks that the two provided ifs both evaluate to true
+and no if array with at least 2 ifs Checks that the provided ifs evaluate to true

-or no if array with 2 ifs Checks that at least one of the provided ifs evaluates to true
+or no if array with at least 2 ifs Checks that at least one of the provided ifs evaluates to true

 Examples